How an HSA Works

 By setting up an HSA now you can start accumulating literally hundreds of thousands of dollars by the time you retire in your account.
 This is money that would have gone to the insurance company, but instead was put into your custodial account.
 When you compare HSA premiums to the price of a typical Colorado health insurance plan, you will really see how much you can save.When you take the money that would have gone to the insurance company and put it into an interest bearing Colorado HSA account, that money will keep building until you turn 65.
 Do you want to see how much money you could save for retirement by switching to an HSA?
 Then use our HSA Future Value Calculator.

-Let us get you started NOW
+Let us get you started with a Colorado HSA health insurance plan NOW

 If you have been putting off getting an HSA, we will make it easy for you.
 All you need to do is contact us to request Colorado HSA information and we will do the work for you.
 Colorado HSA health insurance premiums are significantly lower than traditional fully-insured health insurance plans with co-pays and low deductibles.
 The money saved on premiums may be used to fund the HSA.
 In any given year, there is a good chance that the deductible won’t be met, so the money left over in your account is yours to keep.
 And, you still have very low exposure because once you meet your deductible, the health insurance company pays your medical expenses.